American Sign Language (ASL)

 - You have completed a five–credit ASL course at any Washington State Community of Technical College with a 2.0 grade or better, OR

-If you meet either of these conditions, simply bring your class transcripts with you to registration.
+If you meet either of these conditions, bring your class transcripts to registration.
 You probably do not need this test.

-However, if you have learned ASL from any other classes or contact with deaf people, this test is recommended so that you can be advised on which classes to take.
+However, if you have learned ASL from any other classes or contact with deaf people, this test is recommended so that we can advise you on the best class to take.

 What do I need to bring to the test?